NinoMdev/Plantnet2Anki/README.md

 Done with the setup?
 You are now ready to generate your deck.

 1. Launch PlantNet2Anki (see [Installation](#installation))
 2. In the interface that opens, import the PlantNet `.csv` file you downloaded earlier.
+You can substract a previous csv from the one you load using the *Remove species from a previous csv option*.
 *(Alternatively, you can click **Load test CSV** to try the application out with a sample file first.)*
 3. Enter the name of your deck.
-If you already have an existing PlantNet2Anki deck and want to merge them, use the **exact same name** to avoid confusion
+If you already have an existing PlantNet2Anki deck and want to merge them, use the **exact same name** to avoid confusion.
-4. Paste your PlantNet API key
+4. Paste your PlantNet API key if you want to extract photos from PlantNet.
 5. Configure the photo enrichment options:
-   - **Organs**: select which organs to look for (flower, leaf, etc.)
-   - **Photos per organ**: number of photos to retrieve per organ
+   - **Number of photos per species**: number of photos to include per species.
-   - **Max untagged photos**: maximum number of photos without an organ tag to include as a complement

-   > Most species have a limited number of organ-tagged photos available.
-Flowers and leaves are usually well covered, but other organs often are not.
-The script targets `n × m` photos in total (n organs × m photos per organ), and fills remaining slots with untagged photos up to the specified limit.
-This balances variety across organs with a guaranteed minimum number of photos even when organ tags are scarce, while keeping deck size manageable.

 6. Check **"Include own PlantNet photos"** if you want to include the photos from your personal observations
 7. Check **"Embed images in .apkg"** to bundle all photos inside the deck file.
 This is recommended — it enables offline use and instant photo loading.
 Note that embedded decks can be significantly larger; if file size is a concern, leave this unchecked to use image URLs instead
+8. Check **Review photos before generating the deck** to review photo and keep only photo of good qualities, showing photos that can be used to identify the species.
-8. Click **"Start generation"**.
+9. Click **"Start generation"**.
 This may take a while depending on the number of species
+10. Review your pictures.
+Please use GBIF in priority.
+If only bad pictures are found in GBIF, you can then use PlantNet to find as a source to find up to 6 pictures of the species.
-9. Once complete, click **"Download deck"** to save the `.apkg` file
+11. Once complete, click **"Download deck"** to save the `.apkg` file

 Then, open Anki on your computer: **File → Import**, and select your `.apkg` file.
 Anki will automatically detect and merge this deck with any existing PlantNet2Anki deck.